wiggum-analytics/rc4me/README.md

 rc4me reset
 ```

-Note, `reset` will reset the configuration that `rc4me` saw when running it's first
+Note, `reset` will reset the configuration that `rc4me` saw when running its first
 command.